 A Sweet Home, Oregon, native and 1978 graduate of Willamette University (Salem, Oregon), Price was inducted into the NWCAA Hall of Fame (Oregon & Washington Community Colleges) in 1998.
 He received his master’s degree in physical education from Cal State Hayward in 1987.

 In addition, Price was inducted into the California Community College Baseball Coaches Association Hall of Fame in May, 2008.
 He earned the Hall of Fame honor for his eight seasons spent at De Anza Community College in Cupertino, California.

 Price and his wife, Cindy, have three sons: Ritchie, Ryne and Robby.
 All three sons played four seasons for their father at Kansas, and were drafted by major league organizations.
-Ritchie is in his seventh season as an assistant coach at KU, while Robby just finished up his stint in the minor leagues in the Tampa Bay Rays’ organization and is now pursuing a career as a firefighter in the Kansas City area.
-Ryne played two seasons in the San Francisco Giants’ organization and resides in Lawrence.
+Ritchie played in the New York Mets organization, and is in his eighth season as an assistant coach at KU.
+Ryne played two seasons in the San Francisco Giants’ organization and is a landscape contractor in Overland Park, Kansas.
+Robby played five years in the Tampa Bay Rays’ organization and is a firefighter in Lenexa, Kansas.

 |The Price File|

 |Alma Mater||Williamette, 1978

 |Cal Poly (8)||217||228||1||.487|

 |1||02/02/1995||Cal Poly 8, Cal Lutheran 6|